 Spinach dip is the perfect no-guilt appetizer.
 Delicious and full of healthy vegetables!

 Spinach Dip is an appetizer classic!
 This easy dip recipe is teaming with flavor and chock full of healthy vegetables.
 Take a few minutes to learn how to make spinach dip, then serve with our homemade beer bread, or cracker recipe!
 Once you’ve conquered this one, be sure to try out our buffalo chicken dip!

 Spinach Dip, Ingredients

-Vegetable Recipe Mix – Mix packets like this are the ultimate time hack.
+- Vegetable Recipe Mix – Mix packets like this are the ultimate time hack.
 No measuring of specific ingredients, just quick and easy yumminess!
 (We like the Knorr brand, typically found near the onion soup mix, but use whatever brand you prefer!).

 How do you make Spinach Dip?